 If you have a Priority Pass and are not traveling in Business Class on American Airlines, or perhaps you are flying in Business Class but are not keen on the Admirals Club lounges, why not give the Turkish Airlines Lounge a go?

-The Turkish Lounge has a very decent food and drink selection for a Priority Pass lounge with a self serve soft and alcoholic drink selection.
+The Turkish Lounge has a very decent food and drinks selection for a Priority Pass lounge with a self-serve soft and alcoholic drink selection.
 Alcohol includes four types of wine (two whites and two reds), tea, a coffee machine, spirits, beer.